Food Distribution Program on Indian Reservations: Need for the Program

-In the United States from 2000-2010, twenty-five percent of indigenous folk reported that they consistently face food insecurity.
+In the United States from 2000 to 2010, twenty-five percent of indigenous folk reported that they consistently face food insecurity.
 Additionally, American Indians and Alaskan Natives are the demographic groups that ranked highest in the categories of being “food insecure” and “very low food secure” in the nation from 2016 to 2021.
 Food security is the concept of being able to consistently afford and access food to sustain a healthy diet, and one in four Native Americans report the opposite.
 Food insecurity is one of the results that living in more rural areas can cause to indigenous folk.
 Living in rural areas that are far away from direct lines of food causes markets in the areas to have disproportionately higher food prices to match the extra effort needed to restock the markets, and paired with how indigenous people usually lack personal transportation, make food security more difficult to achieve.
 Indigenous communities living in harder to supply and less developed areas also discourages supermarket companies from opening up stores in these areas and sustaining them.
 This is an example of supermarket redlining, causing areas that lack accessibility to supermarkets to be correlated with low-income neighborhoods, including indigenous communities and reservations.
 This leads to only a select few market stores being available for indigenous folk to get their groceries from, causing higher inaccessibility of food.
 These factors combined create food deserts, defined as areas that have limited access to a variety of healthy, affordable foods.

 Many reservation officials reported that for many of their American Indian residents, FDPIR was their primary source of food due to inaccessibility to food markets and also their low incomes making it difficult to budget for nutritional foods.
-The program has been a valuable alternative to the SNAP program as many indigenous families can not regularly access SNAP offices or grocery stores that accept SNAP benefits.
-FDPIR was able to provide American Indians consistent access to foods that helped create more well rounded diets, addressing many food insecurity concerns of indigenous households, emphasizing the need for the program’s continuation.
+The program has been a valuable alternative to the SNAP program as many indigenous families cannot regularly access SNAP offices or grocery stores that accept SNAP benefits.
+FDPIR was able to provide American Indians consistent access to foods that helped create more well-rounded diets, addressing many food insecurity concerns of indigenous households, emphasizing the need for the program's continuation.